Millennium-ThisIsWhoWeAre.net

 "wait ... worry ... the time is near"

-The show quickly downplayed the viral outbreak conclusion of Season Two and featured an open-ended conclusion leaving more unanswered questions and a need for closure.
-This was attempted in the X-Files / Millennium Crossover episode but for most fans it simply offended the ideas and premise of the original Millennium series and characters with many choosing to ignore its events entirely and to treat the final episode of Season Three as the series actual conclusion.
+The show quickly downplayed the global viral outbreak conclusion of Season Two and featured an open-ended conclusion leaving more unanswered questions and a need for closure.
+This was attempted in the X-Files crossover episode entitled Millennium but for most fans it simply offended the ideas and premise of the original Millennium series and characters, with many choosing to ignore its events entirely and to treat the final episode of Millennium's third season as the actual conclusion.
 Season Three however, contained many outstanding episodes and saw the return of many characters, sadly missed.

 Millennium Season Three Episodes